Service Dog Policy

 Important: Passing off a pet, therapy dog, or emotional support animal as a service dog can lead to a federal-level felony fraud charge.
-For more information on service animals, emotional support animals, and therapy animals, please contact Rebecca Brown, Student Affairs Director, email@example.com, 303-751-8700, or at her office in the Media Center.
+For more information on service animals, emotional support animals, and therapy animals, please contact the Student Service Specialist, at 303-751-8700 x206, or at their office in the Media Center.

 SERVICE DOG SECTION OF BEL-REA’S DISABILITY ACCOMMODATIONS POLICY: